 - Blood thinners.
 If you have a clot in an artery feeding your heart or lungs, you'll be given drugs that inhibit blood clotting — to help prevent more clots from forming.

-- Antacids.
+- Acid-suppressing medications.
 If your chest pain is caused by stomach acid splashing up your esophagus, the doctor may suggest medications that reduce the amount of acid in your stomach.

-- Anti-anxiety drugs.
-If you are experiencing panic attacks, your doctor may prescribe anti-anxiety drugs to help control your symptoms.
+- Antidepressants.
+If you are experiencing panic attacks, your doctor may prescribe antidepressants to help control your symptoms.
 Psychological therapy, such as cognitive behavioral therapy, also might be recommended.

 Surgical and other procedures

-Procedures used to treat some of the most dangerous causes of chest pain include:
+Procedures to treat some of the most dangerous causes of chest pain include:

-- Balloons and stents.
-If your chest pain is caused by a blockage in an artery feeding your heart, doctors insert narrow tubing into a large blood vessel in your groin and then thread it up to the blockage.
+- Balloons and stent placement.
+If your chest pain is caused by a blockage in an artery feeding your heart, doctors insert narrow tubing into a large blood vessel in your groin and thread it up to the blockage.
 They then deploy a balloon to reopen the artery.
 In many cases, a small wire mesh tube (stent) is inserted to keep the artery open.

 - Bypass surgery.
 During this procedure, surgeons take a blood vessel from another part of your body and use it to create an alternative route for blood to go around the blocked artery.